Fix 1: Run the Windows Update Troubleshooter

-Whenever you encounter any issues with Windows Updates, run the built-in troubleshooter.
-It can scan your system for any issues that may have forced Windows to repeatedly install the same update and attempt to fix them.
+Whenever you encounter any issues with Windows Updates, you should first run the built-in troubleshooter.
+It scans your system for any issues that may have forced Windows to repeatedly install the same update and attempt to fix them.
 Here’s how to run it.

-Step 1: Click the search icon on the taskbar, type in troubleshoot settings, and press Enter.
+Step 1: Click the search icon on the taskbar, type troubleshoot settings, and press Enter.

 Step 2: Select Other troubleshooters.